Prisoners’ Education Trust – Course Prospectus 2026-2027

 Tutor support: Yes

-This course will provide you with the knowledge required to work in a customer service role in a range of different environments.
-Through a series of written assignments, you will develop an essential understanding of the principles and practices of providing effective customer service – including customer retention, resolving customer complaints and problems, monitoring feedback, and customer expectations.
+This course provides the knowledge needed to work in a range of different environments in a customer service role.
+You will develop an understanding of the principles and practices of providing an effective service, including customer retention and resolving complaints.
+You will also discover how customer service delivery affects customer expectations.

 The course contains seven units: